flatironinstitute/disBatch/Readme.md

     ./RunMyprog.sh 9_9_8 -a 9 -b 9 -c 8
     ./RunMyprog.sh 9_9_9 -a 9 -b 9 -c 9

-See [\#DISBATCH directives](#user-content-disbatch-directives) for ways to simplify task lines.
-DisBatch also sets some environment variables that can be used in your commands as arguments or to generate task-specifc file names:
+See [#DISBATCH directives](#user-content-disbatch-directives) for more ways to simplify task lines. disBatch also sets some environment variables that can be used in your commands as arguments or to generate task-specifc file names:

 * `DISBATCH_JOBID`: A name disBatch creates that should be unique to the job
 * `DISBATCH_NAMETASKS`: The basename of the task file